giantswarm/docs/sources/installation/whatisgiantswarm.md

 Docker is the most popular application container format.
 It let's you package your own Linux in lightweight, portable and self-sufficient manner.
 Some call it therefor lightweight VM.
 In contrast to traditional VM's its an order of magnitude faster, lighter and more fun. ;-)

 Docker makes a great tool for developers since it allows you to package different parts of your applications in your own containers.
-These containers can run on different environments like your and your colleagues notebook and different server environments.
+These containers can run on different environments like your and your colleagues notebook and different server environments like Giant Swarm.

 Another great aspect of Docker is that there are lots of predefined containers available.
 From different languages like JavaScript to Golang over different webstacks like Spring to Rails down to databases like Redis or MySQL.
 In addition defining your own Docker container is very easy.

+## What is a Giant Swarm application

+> Orchestrated services backed by Docker containers

+A Giant Swarm application consists of one or more services.
+These form logical units in your application describing domain or technical services.
+Examples would be a `user-service` or a `redis-service.`

-If you follow our [Getting Started](gettingstarted/) you will define your first Docker container within the next half an hour or so.
+Each service itself is backed by one or more components.
+A component contains a Docker container by referencing its image.
+These images can be one of the many predifined images from the [Docker Hub](https://registry.hub.docker.com/) or can be build by yourself.
+If you follow our [Getting Started](gettingstarted2.md) you will define your first Docker container within the next half an hour or so.

 ## What is the swarm.json

-> Configuration for describing your Giant Swarm apps
+> The Giant Swarm application configuration

-Giant Sarm enables you to easily deploy, orchestrate and operate your Docker based applications.
-For this means you start describing your application with simple json file.
-Your application is structured into services and components.
-The services from logical units and contain one or more components.
-Components leverage Docker images.
+Your Giant Swarm application is described and configured with a simple configuration file called: `swarm.json`.

+Look at this simple of a Giant Swarm application consisting of two services: The first service has one component and the second service has two components.
+Component-a and component-x use userdefined Docker containers.
+Component-y use the standard redis container.

 ![](/img/overview-app-service-component.png)

-This is an example of an Giant Swarm application consisting of two services.
-Where the first service has one component and the second service has two components.

-The apropiate `swarm.json` would look something like:
+A `swarm.json` would look something like:
 ```
 {
     "app_name": "application",